minitage/buildout.minitagificator/README.txt

     - This packages aims to replace some buildout parts by minitage's ones.
     - It replaces:

-        - All zc.recipe recipes but zc.recipe.custom:develop
+        - All zc.recipe.egg recipes but zc.recipe.custom:develop
+        - zc.buildout.easy_install.install.Installer
-        - zc.buildout.easy_install.install
+        - zc.recipe.cmmi

 Installation